Hecter94/EndlessSky-PluginArchive/plugins.md

 # About Plugin:

 Adds a new civilization to the Korath Space (now named the '[Empire Space](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/Regions-of-the-galaxy#the-empire-space)': [The Cromha Empire](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/Cromha-Empire).
 Also known as 'The Empire', it is a government that dirige a huge part of the north of the Milky Way.
 It also a very high advanced government.
 They are human but don't directly have contact with human Merchants, they have contact with the Syndicate, the Republic but they don't allow them to enter their territory.
 Know more about the plugin in the [wiki](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki)! (or test the game yourself) Also, there is another empire that is set up next to the Paradise Planets.
 It is called the [Lumbarian Empire](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/Lumbarian-Empire).
+**Please do not use this plugin with your existing saves!
+This plugin is highly beta and it could corrupt your saves or make them unusable!**

 ## This plugin:

 * Adds governments that are related to the vanilla storyline (kind of).